kjosenenko/CLI_project/README.md

 The user can then view the list of trophies again or choose to exit the application.
 The user can exit the application at any point by typing *'exit'* into the terminal.

+### Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/kjosenenko/CLI_project.

 ### License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).